Mohamed Loutfi: Early life and education

 Mohamed Loutfi was born in 1967 in Alexandria, Egypt.
 He earned his Bachelor of Science in economics and political science and Master of Science in information technology from Alexandria University.
 He continued studies in system dynamics at the University of Bergen, Norway, before completing his PhD in systems thinking at the University of Sunderland in 2000.
 In recognition of his contributions to education, Loutfi was awarded an Honorary Doctorate (Hon.
 Doctorate) of Education by the University of Sunderland in 2023.

 Career

 Loutfi began his career at the University of Sunderland as a senior lecturer and later became the Head of Transnational Education.
-He subsequently served as Pro-Vice-Chancellor (International) and Professor of Internationalisation at Cardiff Metropolitan University.

-Loutfi also served as the inaugural President of The Knowledge Hub Universities, where he facilitated the establishment of Coventry University’s branch campus in 2019.
-Later, he was appointed Coventry University's Vice‑Chancellor's Special Envoy for Global Development.
+Prior to joining BUE, Loutfi held the post of Vice-Chancellor's Special Envoy at Coventry University.
+He also served as Pro-Vice-Chancellor of Cardiff Metropolitan University and at the University of Sunderland.

 In September 2021, Loutfi became the fifth President and Vice-Chancellor of the British University in Egypt (BUE), succeeding interim leadership.